-• Current design trends • Front-end user interface design requirements Advanced HTML · Advanced cascading style sheets Interactivity • Interactive, web-based designing · Accessibility in designing user interfaces MATERIALS Removable media for storage and archiving work flash drive, portable hard drive; cloud based storage (Dropbox, Google Drive, etc.); paper and pens/pencils for notes and sketching; SKETCHBOOK; other materials to be determined throughout the semester for specific assignments.
+• Current design trends • Front-end user interface design requirements Advanced HTML Advanced cascading style sheets Interactivity • Interactive, web-based designing · Accessibility in designing user interfaces MATERIALS Removable media for storage and archiving work flash drive, portable hard drive; cloud based storage (Dropbox, Google Drive, etc.); paper and pens/pencils for notes and sketching; SKETCHBOOK; (other materials to be determined throughout the semester for specific assignments).
 RECOMMENDED TEXT Keith, Jeremy.
 HTML5 for Web Designers, A Book Apart.
 (ISBN 0984442502) Cederholm, Dan.
 CSS3 for Web Designers, A Book Apart.
-(ASIN B005SYVZVQ) Marcotte, Ethan.
+(ASIN Boo5SYVZVQ) Marcotte, Ethan.
 Responsive Web Design, A Book Apart.
-(ISBN 098444257X) Course Hours Mondays 4:30 - 9:35 pm CONTACT INFO geckler@nvcc.edu ROOM Alexandria Campus, Fine Arts Building, Room AFA-0312 CONTACT INFO geckler@nvcc.edu The best way to contact the instructor is via email at geckler@nvcc.edu.
+(ISBN 098444257X) Course Hours Mondays 5:30 - 8:20 pm LAB HOURS Mondays 4:30 - 5:30 pm CONTACT INFO geckler@nvcc.edu ROOM Alexandria Campus, Tyler Building, Room AT-0140 CONTACT INFO geckler@nvcc.edu OFFICE HOURS The best way to contact the instructor is via email at geckler@nvcc.edu.
 Please use your student VCCS for all correspondence to the instructor.
 Failure to do so may result in an undelivered message.
-Please give the instructor 24 hours to respond to emails and voice mail Mondays-Thursdays.
-Emails and voice mails sent out on Fridays-Sundays, may not be answered until Monday.
-OFFICE HOURS The instructor will be available during Office Hours (onsite) and Virtual Office Hours.
+ASSESSMENT CRITERIA Please give the instructor 24 hours to respond to emails Mondays-Thursdays.
+Emails sent out on Fridays-Sundays, may not be answered until Monday.
+The instructor will be available during Office Hours (onsite) and Virtual Office Hours.
 Please check Faculty Information in Bb for office hours schedule and more information on Virtual Office hours.
-ASSESSMENT CRITERIA Students will have access to a PDF handout for each assigned project, it will explain the expectations and specs for each assignment.
+Students will receive a handout for each assigned project, and must hold onto this as it will explain the expectations and specs for each assignment.
 All work that is incomplete or does not follow specs will be counted as late and treated as such.
 Each project will be judged on the following criteria: - Deadlines (10%): Has the student met all deadlines for each stage of the project?
 Were projects complete, on their due date and time? - Process/Sketches (10%): Is there evidence of strong research and development? - Participation (10%): Has the student contributed positively to class discussions and critiques on a regular basis?
 Was their feedback constructive and respectful of other classmates?
 Did the student pay attention during class lectures and discussions? - Specs (10%): Did the student follow the specified instructions for each project?
 Were the specified materials and sizes used? - Concept (10%): Is the concept well thought out and developed? - Execution (50%): Is the technique strong?
 Do the aesthetics support the concept?
 Is the craftsmanship flawless?
 NOTE: